-“Let's say the wife owns a very lucrative business.
-The stay at home spouse who does not generate income may have concerns about how she will be provided for after a death.
-In this case, it would be important for the spouse to know: 'What happens to the business and the income it provides me should you pass away?
+“Let's say one partner owns a very lucrative business.
+The stay-at-home spouse who does not generate income may have concerns about how she will be provided for after a death.
+In this case, it would be important for the spouse to know: 'What happens to the business and the income it provides should you pass away?
 Am I receiving any portion of the business when you pass or do I become owner of your share?'"

 An estate plan is critical in such situations because a lack of a plan for a business owner could leave business partners and/or family members in turmoil and the business itself in chaos.

 If you own a business, there are three key issues to consider and discuss with your spouse to create a plan that protects them and the legacy you've built.